 Bureau des Phares et Balises

-Characteristic and Range: Three white flashes every 15 seconds, visible for 19 nautical miles.
+Characteristic and Range: Three white flashes every 12 seconds; range 11 nautical miles.

 This light is operational